top of page

 Niharika Shukla

 Niharika Shukla (she/her) is a student at Cumberland Valley High School and joined the Mood and Behavior Lab in 2024.
 She is passionate about mental health and making support accessible through research and legislative advocacy.
-Niharika is currently working as a Youth Advisor to UPMC Children’s Hospital of Pittsburgh on youth mental health and a research intern at Columbia University’s Psych Lab, working on providing medical treatment for patients with anxiety and depression.
+Niharika is currently working as a Youth Advisor to UPMC Children's Hospital of Pittsburgh on youth mental health and a research intern at Columbia University's Psych Lab, working on providing medical treatment for patients with anxiety and depression.
 Niharika co-wrote and passed the official Teen Mental Health Proclamation passed statewide in both Pennsylvania and Cumberland County.
-In her free time, she enjoys photography, listening to music, and drinking iced chai lattes.
+In her free time, she enjoys photography, listening to music, and drink iced chai lattes.

 Lab Alumni & Former Mentees